Free shipping on orders over 50€ up to 500g

 Remarks

-The translucent pasta and the opaque white one cook at 120 ° otherwise they change color.
+Translucent pasta and opaque white pasta cook at 120°, otherwise they change color.

 Translucent and opaque white pasta cook at 120° otherwise they change color.

-The translucent pasta and the opaque white one cook at 120 ° otherwise they change color.
+Translucent pasta and opaque white cook at 120° otherwise they change color.

-The dough, which has just been polymerized, comes out of the oven still soft and fragile.
-It is by cooling that the dough hardens and remains stable.
+Please note: the dough, which has just polymerized, comes out of the oven still soft and fragile.
+As it cools, the dough hardens and remains stable.

-On what support should I bake my polymer clay?
+What surface should I bake my polymer clay on?

 Les supports de cuisson